-Watnall's Sherlock Holmes and the prank that brought down the ancient gallows...
+Watnall's Sherlock Holmes, the Luddites and the prank that brought down the ancient gallows...

 In today's Tale From Watnall Hall we investigate the mysterious fate of Nottingham's ancient gallows and look into some of the capital punishment cases of Watnall Hall's very own Sherlock Holmes, magistrate Lancelot Rolleston.